Are Stovetop Espresso Makers Good? Is a Moka Pot Better than an Espresso Machine?

 - If you want to make the perfect espresso, your costs don't end there.
 You will need a good grinder, a scale, and a tamper so you can make sure you extract the best flavor out of the coffee grounds.

-What Are the Differences Between Moka Pots and Espresso Machines?
+What Are the Differences Between a Moka Pot and an Espresso Machine?

-The Moka pot is a lot more personal.
-Indeed, making the perfect cup of coffee in a Moka pot is an artistic process.
+Indeed, making the perfect cup of coffee in a Moka pot is something of an artistic process.
 First thing to remember is you get to choose the coffee grounds, how finely you will grind them, how hot the water you initially pour in is, and more.
-A Moka pot is the analog experience, and an espresso machine is digital.
+A Moka pot is all you and simple physics.
+The espresso machine is a very complicated piece of equipment that can be hard to use.

 An espresso machine can make a variety of drinks.
 This means that it’s more complicated to understand, take apart and fix.
 In comparison, a Moka pot only has a few parts so it’s a lot easier to clean.